apify/actor-scraper/docs/web-scraper/tutorial.md

 ![web-scraper in library](./static/creating-your-first-task.png "Creating your first task.")

 ### Running a task
 You are now in the INPUT tab of the task configuration.
 Before we delve into the details, let's just see how the example works.
+There are already some values pre-configured in the INPUT.
+It says that the task should visit `https://apify.com` and all its subpages, such as `https://apify.com/contact` and scrape some data using the provided `pageFunction`, specifically the `<title>` of the page and its URL.

 Scroll down a bit and set the `Max pages per crawl` option to `10`.
 This tells your task to finish after 10 pages have been visited.
 We don't need to crawl the whole domain just to see that it works.

 > It also helps with keeping your compute unit (CU) consumption low.
 Just to get an idea, the free plan includes 10 CUs and this run will consume about 0.04 CU, so you can run it 250 times a month for free.
 If you accidentally go over the limit, no worries, we won't charge you for it.
 You just won't be able to run more tasks that month.